 What is open on Labor Day?

-Apart from the stores present in the malls (listed above), these places will be open on Labour Day:
+Apart from the stores present in the malls (listed above), these places are likely to be opened on Labour Day:

 Edmonton